alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```

 ### Unit transformation methods

 These functions are the core of our class.
-They allow us to transform units and thus be able to interact between the map and the minimap.
+They allow us to transform units and thus be able to interact between the map and the minimap.  [enter link description here](https://gamedevelopment.tutsplus.com/es/tutorials/creating-isometric-worlds-a-primer-for-game-developers--gamedev-6511)

  - **Map Coordinates to Minimap Pixels Coordinate**
 ```cpp